Mungosin/AVSP/README.md

 Now position yourself in the project root folder

-To use the code we suggest creating a virtual environment in the folder for example:
+To use the code we suggest creating a virtual environment First install virtual environment with:
+pip install virtualenv

+After that create your virtual environment:
 virtualenv -p /usr/bin/python2 env

+Activate the environment with:
+source ./env/bin/activate

 Install the prerequisite packages
 pip2 install -r requirements.txt